DrakeRyzer/DrakeSW5E/Enhanced Items/Modifiable Items/index.md

 <img src='../../Images/modifiedblaster.png' style='float:right; bottom:40px; right:15px; width:430px; z-index:1000;  transform: rotate(-15deg) scaleX(-1);' />

 Installing or Removing a modification using a *Modifiable Item* takes one hour and requires an ability check with the appropriate tool, as shown in the *Item Specific Tools table* on page \_\_\_.
-The DC for the check is determined by the rarity of the modification being installed, as shown below in the *Installation/Removal DC by Rarity table*.
+The DC for the check is determined by the rarity of the modification being installed, as shown below in the [*Installation/Removal DC by Rarity*](https://drakeryzer.github.io/DrakeSW5E/Enhanced%20Items/Modifiable%20Items/#installationremoval-dc-by-rarity) table.

 - On a successful installation, the modification is correctly installed.
 On a failure, the modification is not installed, and you must wait 24 hours before you can try again.
 - On a successful removal, the modification is removed and salvaged.
 On a failure, the modification is removed but destroyed.